andreaskaempf/adventofcode/2024/README.md

   "robots" in one row, this was sufficient to find the answer by visual inspection.

+* **Day 15** (Go): Given a map of walls and movable "boxes",  and a list of up/down/left/right instructions, move a "robot" around, moving boxes as much as possible if they are in the way.
+For Part 2, the width of walls and boxes are doubled, but the robot remains width one, making movement tricker (since boxes can overlap).
+In both parts, answer is calculated from final position of all the boxes.
+Parts 1 and 2 in separate Go files.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)